nuxt/nuxt/docs/3.api/1.composables/use-runtime-config.md

 }
 ```

-In this example, since `apiBase` is defined within the `public` namespace, it is universally accessible on both server and client-side, while `apiSecret` **is only accessible on the server-side**.
+In this example, since `apiBase` is defined within the `public` namespace, it is universally accessible on both the server and client side, while `apiSecret` **is only accessible on the server side**.

 ## Environment Variables

-It is possible to update runtime config values using a matching environment variable name prefixed with `NUXT_`.
+You can update runtime config values using a matching environment variable name prefixed with `NUXT_`.

 ::ReadMore{link="/docs/guide/going-further/runtime-config"}
 ::